 Trade can affect employment, investment, economic growth, and educational opportunities in either positive or negative ways.
 A degree program that combines trade and development equips students to analyze policies and design initiatives that can mitigate some of the unfavorable effects of trade policies while amplifying positive outcomes.

-If you’re interested in a professional career at the intersection of development and trade, you can earn both a Master of International Policy and Development and a Master of Arts in International Trade and Economic Diplomacy in five semesters.
+If you’re interested in a professional career at the intersection of development and trade, you can earn both a Master of International Policy and Development (MAIPD) and a Master of Arts in International Trade and Economic Diplomacy (MAITED) in five semesters.

 The integrated curriculum helps you develop foundational and advanced skills in trade policy, development, and negotiation, regional expertise, and specialized trade compliance and quantitative analysis.
 Students gain valuable work experience by completing a professional practicum that can last from four to six months.